 I am so excited to show you this cute monster-themed activity that I created.
 The thing that I LOVE about this activity is that you can use it to work on many different concepts in a fun way.
 Teachers report that “the kids loved being able to “feed” the monster.
 They were very engaged and enthusiastic.”
-The activity, which is available in my store, is perfect for Halloween time or any time of year.
+The activity, which is available in my store, is perfect fo the autumn months, Halloween time or any time of year.

 I designed the monster so that he is cute and not-so-scary.
 With some minimal assembly, your kids can actually stick pieces of printable candy in his mouth to feed him.
 Hopefully, he won’t get a belly ache when they feed him lots of candy.

 Assemble the Monster Activity

 After you print monster and laminate him for durability, you need to cut out an opening in his mouth.
 There is a rectangle shape inside his mouth.
 When you cut it out, the candy cards will fit perfectly inside it.
 A craft knife or utility knife to do the trick.

 Attach the Monster to a Box

 The monster is going to work best if you stand him upright.
 There are a few ways that you can get him to stand.
 The first method is to use a box.
 A pasta box, cracker box, or a tissue box will work.